-The primary and backup emergency contact for Cotton Plains Wind who can immediately address urgent requests and questions from the Commission during an emergency are identified in the Emergency Contact List section and will be made available to Commission Staff upon request.
+The primary and backup emergency contact for El Sauz who can immediately address urgent requests and questions from the Commission during an emergency are identified in the Emergency Contact List section, page 10 of the Plan.
+Their names and contact information will be provided in the confidential filing.